 Unless you’re the kind of family who camps or caravans, you’ll want to book one of the 100+ holiday homes via the Bunya Mountains Accommodation Centre.

-Their holiday houses come in all shapes and sizes to suit expanding modern families (read: grandma, grandpa, nannies can come too) with full kitchens, multiple bathrooms and fireplaces for curling up in the cooler months.
+These holidays houses are perfect for expanding modern families (yes grandma and grandpa will fit too – or better yet, the nanny!).
+They come in all shapes and sizes with full kitchens, multiple bathrooms and fireplaces for curling up near in the cooler months.

-Whether it’s the fact there’s no phone reception or the traditional owners of the land once used this part of the country as a meeting place – there’s something about the Bunyas that will leave you more connected to one another than before you arrived here.
+Maybe it’s the no phone reception thing or maybe it’s the fact the traditional owners once used this land as a meeting place – there’s something about the Bunyas which will leave you feeling more connected to each other.

 Day 2: Explore a natural history museum